SircFerrer/ChallengeFintonic/README.md

 #### FOURTH STEP: SECOND BONUS.

 Create inputs to filter the questions.
-I dicided to create three inputs to filter the data.
+I decided to create three inputs to filter the data.
 You can filter by type of questios, difficulty or category.

 Thank you for your time.